Translate

 Grilling with Saffire

-How to Cook Like a Champion
+Learn How to Cook Like a Champion

 Imagine such exotic foods cooking on your grill as pork roast, pot pies, beef jerky, pizza/calzones, bacon and eggs, homemade bread, or clams.
 You can make a stir-fry on a kamado, for grilling’s sake!
 So load up your Saffire with all-natural lump charcoal, because you’re about to learn how to cook like a champion!